 Since 2001, the Kelly Irish Dancers have delighted audiences in retirement homes, schools, and around the community with their light-hearted traditional Irish Step Dancing.
 Dancers of all ages perform together in an art form that brings young and old together in toe-tapping fun.

-Margaret Evans has danced with her family and friends for over fifteen years.
-She has studied Irish Step Dancing at various locations around the country, and plans to add music and story telling to the classes offered by the Kelly Irish Dancers.
+Margaret Evans has danced with her family and friends for over twenty years.
+She has studied Irish Step Dancing at various locations around the country, and occasionally adds music and story-telling to the classes offered by the Kelly Irish Dancers.
 Classes take place in the historic Valley Prairie Hall in Chattaroy, Washington.